-Syphilis is a sexually transmitted infection.
-It is caused by a type of bacteria known as Treponema pallidum.
-According to the Centers for Disease Control and Prevention, in 2006, more than 36,000 cases of syphilis were reported in the United States (CDC).
-According to statistics from the Mayo Clinic, the rate of syphilis among homosexual men has been rising consistently since 2000 (Mayo).
+Syphilis is a sexually transmitted infection caused by a type of bacteria known as Treponema pallidum.
+According to the Centers for Disease Control and Prevention (CDC), in 2013, more than 56,400 cases of syphilis were reported in the United States.
+According to the Mayo Clinic, the rate of women infected with syphilis has been declining in the United States, but the rate among men, particularly homosexual men, has been rising.

-Syphilis can be tricky to diagnose.
-An infected person can go years without showing any symptoms.
-However, the earlier you discover the infection, the better it is.
-Syphilis that remains untreated for a long period can cause major damage to important organs, like the heart and brain.
+Syphilis can be challenging to diagnose.
+You can be infected without showing any symptoms for years.
+However, the earlier you discover the infection, the better.
+Syphilis that remains untreated for a long time can cause major damage to important organs, like the heart and brain.

-Syphilis is only spread through intimate contact.
-It cannot be transmitted by (for example) sharing a toilet with another person, wearing their clothes, or using their eating utensils.
+Syphilis is only spread through direct contact with syphilitic chancres.
+It can’t be transmitted by sharing a toilet with another person, wearing another person’s clothing, or using another person’s eating utensils.

-The primary stage of syphilis occurs shortly after you are infected with the bacteria.
-It begins with a small and painless, but highly infectious, round sore called a chancre.
-This sore may appear on or inside your mouth or genitals, wherever the bacteria entered your body.
+The primary stage of syphilis occurs about three to four weeks after you’re infected with the bacteria.
+It begins with a small, round sore called a chancre.
+A chancre is painless, but it’s highly infectious.
+This sore may appear wherever the bacteria entered your body, such as on or inside your mouth, genitals, or rectum.

-On average, the sore shows up around three weeks after infection, but it can take between 10 and 90 days.
-The sore remains for anywhere between two and six weeks.
+On average, the sore shows up around three weeks after infection, but it can take between 10 and 90 days to appear.
+The sore remains for anywhere between two to six weeks.

 Syphilis is transmitted by direct contact with a sore.
-This usually occurs during sexual activity.
+This usually occurs during sexual activity, including oral sex.

 During the second stage of syphilis, you may experience skin rashes and a sore throat.
-The rash will not itch and is usually found on your palms and soles.
-Some people do not notice the rash before it goes away.
+The rash won’t itch and is usually found on your palms and soles, but it may occur anywhere on the body.
+Some people don’t notice the rash before it goes away.

 Other symptoms of secondary syphilis may include:

 These symptoms will go away whether or not you receive treatment.
-However, without treatment you will still be infected.
+However, without treatment you’ll still be infected.

 Secondary syphilis is often mistaken for another condition.

 The third stage of syphilis is the latent or hidden stage.
-You will not have any noticeable symptoms in this stage.
+The primary and secondary symptoms disappear, and you won’t have any noticeable symptoms at this stage.
 However, you will still be infected with syphilis.
-The secondary symptoms could reappear.
-You could also remain in this stage for years before progressing to tertiary syphilis.
+The secondary symptoms can reappear, or you could remain in this stage for years before progressing to tertiary syphilis.

 The last stage of infection is tertiary syphilis.
-One-third of people who do not receive treatment for syphilis will enter this stage.
-Tertiary syphilis can occur years or decades after you are infected, and it is very serious.
-Some potential outcomes of tertiary syphilis include:
+Approximately 15 to 30 percent of people who don’t receive treatment for syphilis will enter this stage.
+Tertiary syphilis can occur years or decades after you’re initially infected.
+Tertiary syphilis can be life-threatening.
+Some other potential outcomes of tertiary syphilis include:

 If you think you might have syphilis, go to your doctor as soon as possible.
-The doctor will take a blood or urine sample to run tests.
+The doctor will take a blood or urine sample to run tests, and they’ll also conduct a thorough physical examination.
 If a sore is present, your doctor will take a sample from the sore to determine if the syphilis bacteria are present.

-If a doctor suspects that you are having nervous system problems because of tertiary syphilis, you may need a spinal tap.
+If a doctor suspects that you’re having nervous system problems because of tertiary syphilis, you may need a spinal tap, or lumbar puncture.
 During this procedure, your spinal fluid is collected so that your doctor can test for bacteria.

-Since the bacteria can be in your body without you knowing it, doctors will often screen pregnant women for syphilis.
+If you’re pregnant, the doctor might screen you for syphilis because the bacteria can be in your body without you knowing it.
 This is to prevent the fetus from being infected with congenital syphilis.
 Congenital syphilis can cause severe damage in a newborn.
 It can even be fatal.

 Primary and secondary syphilis are easy to treat with a penicillin injection.
-Penicillin is one of the most widely used antibiotics.
-It is usually effective in treating syphilis.
-People that are allergic to penicillin will be treated with a different oral antibiotic, such as tetracycline.
+Penicillin is one of the most widely used antibiotics and is usually effective in treating syphilis.
+People who are allergic to penicillin will likely be treated with a different oral antibiotic, such as doxycycline, azithromycin, or ceftriaxone.

-Neurosyphilis sufferers will get daily doses of IV administered penicillin.
+If you have neurosyphilis, you’ll get daily doses of penicillin intravenously.
 This will often require a brief hospital stay.
-Unfortunately, the damage caused by late syphilis cannot be reversed.
+Unfortunately, the damage caused by late syphilis can’t be reversed.
 The bacteria can be killed, but treatment will most likely focus on easing pain and discomfort.

-During your treatment, make sure to avoid all sexual contact until all sores on your body are healed and your doctor tells you it is safe to resume sex.
-If you are sexually active, your partner should be treated as well.
-You should not resume sexual activity until both of your treatments are complete.
+During your treatment, make sure to avoid sexual contact until all sores on your body are healed and your doctor tells you it’s safe to resume sex.
+If you’re sexually active, your partner should be treated as well.
+You shouldn’t resume sexual activity until both of your treatments are complete.

 The best way to prevent syphilis is to practice safe sex.
 Using condoms during any type of sexual contact is a good idea.
-In addition, it is helpful to:
+In addition, it may be helpful to:

 Syphilis can also be transmitted through shared needles.
-Avoid sharing needles if you are going to use drugs.
+Avoid sharing needles if you’re going to use drugs.

 Mothers infected with syphilis are at risk for miscarriages, still births, or premature births.
-There is also is a risk that an infected mother will pass the disease on to her fetus.
+There’s also a risk that an infected mother will pass the disease on to her fetus.
 This is known as congenital syphilis.

-Babies born with congenital syphilis can suffer from the following:
+Congenital syphilis can be life-threatening.
+Babies born with congenital syphilis can also have the following:

 People with syphilis have a significantly increased chance of getting HIV.
-The sores the disease causes makes it easier for HIV to enter the body.
+The sores the disease causes make it easier for HIV to enter the body.

-It is also important to note that those with HIV may experience different syphilis symptoms than those who do not have HIV.
-If you do have HIV, talk to your doctor about how to recognize syphilis symptoms.
+It’s also important to note that those with HIV may experience different syphilis symptoms than those who don’t have HIV.
+If you have HIV, talk to your doctor about how to recognize syphilis symptoms.

-The first stage of syphilis can easily go undetected, and the second stage symptoms are common to other illnesses.
-This means that if you fall into any of the following categories, you should probably be tested for syphilis.
-It does not matter if you have ever had any symptoms.
+The first stage of syphilis can easily go undetected, and the symptoms in the second stage are also common symptoms of other illnesses.
+This means that if any of the following applies to you, you should probably be tested for syphilis.
+It doesn’t matter if you’ve ever had any symptoms.
 Get tested if you:

-If your test comes back positive, it is important to complete your full treatment.
-Make certain to finish your antibiotics even if your symptoms disappear.
+If your test comes back positive, it’s important to complete your full treatment.
+Make sure to finish your full course of antibiotics, even if your symptoms disappear.
 You should also avoid all sexual activity until your doctor tells you that it’s safe.
 You might also consider being tested for HIV.

 People who have tested positive for syphilis should notify all of their recent sexual partners so that they can also get tested and receive treatment.